programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ## Retrieve Data Using API

-We can first define a range of dates for the complete dataset to be retrieved using the API.
+First, define a range of dates for the complete dataset to be retrieved using the API.
 The goal here is to create two string objects: `today_str` and `start_day_str`.

 ```
 today = date.today()